vivmuk/nutrisnap/MIGRATION_GUIDE.md

-# Migration Guide: Google Gemini to Venice AI with MongoDB
+# Migration Guide: Previous Implementation to Venice AI with MongoDB

-This guide documents the migration from Google Gemini API to Venice AI API using the Mistral model, and the transition from localStorage to MongoDB.
+This guide documents the migration to Venice AI API using the Mistral model, and the transition from localStorage to MongoDB.

 ## Overview of Changes

 ### 1. API Migration
-- **From**: Google Gemini API (`@google/genai`)
-- **To**: Venice AI API with Mistral model (`mistral-31-24b`)
+- **Current**: Venice AI API with Mistral model (`mistral-31-24b`)
 - **Model**: `mistral-31-24b` - Supports vision capabilities for image analysis

 ### 2. Database Migration